juju/docs/src/en/config-rackspace.md

 Title: Configuring for Rackspace
-TODO: Review again when Juju 2.0 more mature ('juju add-credential rackspace' should exist)
+TODO: Review again soon (created: March 2016)
+      'juju add-credential rackspace' should exist
-      Need exhaustive list of conf/cred parameters to use ('juju help rackspace-provider' should exist)
+      Need exhaustive list of conf/cred parameters to use Does 'juju show-cloud rackspace' replace 'juju help rackspace-provider'?
+Confirm these commands Confirm navigation.tpl contains controllers & models (see links in first paragraph) Explain the configuration parameters (like credentials parameters) Explain how to use auth-type 'access-key'

 # Configuring for Rackspace

+Here we gather the ingredients necessary for the creation of a *controller* for the Rackspace cloud provider (see [Controllers](./controllers.html)).
+If your objective is instead to create a Rackspace *model* please see [Defining a model](./models-defining.html).

 ## Prerequisites